 Thiery, W., A. Martynov, F. Darchambeau, J.-P. Descy, P-D. Plisnier, L. Sushama, N.V.
 Lipzig, 2014.
 Understanding the performance of the FLake model over the African Great Lakes.
 Geoscientific Model Development, 7, 317-337.

-- Technical assistance for CRCMD network (funded by CFCAS - completed)
+- Technical assistance for CRCMD network (completed)

 Climate change and sustainable engineering, applied hydrology, water resources engineering